IZ (toy): Modes of operation

-Since the iZ is an abstract kind of toy, the easiest way to understand it is by learning what the user can do with it.

-iZ has a few methods for input.
-First, as mentioned, he has an audio jack to connect other audio devices.
-He has trumpet-like ears that are twistable and a touch-sensitive tentacle, called a flicker, on his head.
-On top of this, there are also five buttons variously placed on his colorful tummy.
-All of the input methods except the audio jack are colored in a secondary color to raise his affordance. iZ's three legs are also adjustable, but these do not generate any input.
+iZ has three adjustable legs, and a few methods for input: an audio jack to connect other audio devices; trumpet-like ears that are twist-able; a touch-sensitive tentacle, called a flicker, on the toy's head; and five buttons variously placed on its stomach.
 For output the iZ has a built-in speaker, a nose that lights up in different colors and eyes driven by small motors, making them able to move up and down.

-When another audio device is connected to iZ he acts as a speaker, but also overlays some sound effects on top of the sound from the audio device.
-When overlaying his own sound effects, he also moves his eyes and lights up his nose.
-By pressing the left side of his tummy, the sound effects will be turned off and iZ will only act as a regular speaker.
+When another audio device is connected to iZ, the toy acts as a speaker, and also overlays some sound effects on top of the sound from the audio device.
+When overlaying its own sound effects, the toy also moves and its nose illuminates.
+By pressing the left side of its stomach, the sound effects will be turned off and iZ will only act as a regular speaker.

 When no other audio device is connected iZ has three modes of operation: Play, DJ and WZIZ FM.

 In Play mode (the start-up mode), iZ lets the user compose their own music by manipulating his inputs.
 Each ear corresponds to one audio track, the tummy controls the drum track and tempo, and the flicker can be hit for iZ to generate sound effects. iZ randomly adds his own flavor to the track by overlaying silly comments or radio noise.

 When in DJ mode, iZ evolves the track himself by changing one feature of the track at a time.
-If the user doesn't like the ongoing music iZ outputs, the tummy can be pressed to force iZ to instantly make a change.
+The user can force iZ to change the ongoing music outputs by pressing the toy's stomach.
 No interaction is allowed in this mode, so when the user tries any input which will change the track, a simple sound is played to indicate that he registered the input but will not react to it.

 As stated in iZ's manual, "Although he is not a radio, he thinks he is".
 In WZIZ FM mode, iZ creates a fully new track every time he makes a change and inserts a noise to simulate the tuning of radio stations between the tracks.
 If you adjust the ears, which are supposed to be the antenna, you can make iZ create a new random track instantly.

 Animated adaptation

 Zizzle and DIC Entertainment (now WildBrain) created a direct-to-video series, iZ and the Zizzles in 2006.
 The trailer could be viewed on the Zizzle website.
-Two episodes were made, being the pilot and a second episode, "Will the Zizzles Sizzle or Fizzle?".
+Two episodes were made, being the pilot and a second episode, "Will the Zizzles Sizzle or Fizzle?"